HubTou/libpnu/README.md

 The **get_home_directory()** function returns the location of the user's home directory in a string depending on the operating system used (Unix, Windows).

+The **get_caching_directory()** function returns the location of a user writable directory for caching files in a string depending on the operating system used (Unix, Windows).
+The provided *name* will be the last directory part of this location.

 The **locate_directory()** function searches the specified *directory* in a variety of possible other directories, depending on the operating system used (Unix, Windows) and the fact that a package can be user or system installed.
 It is intended to be used when the directory can't be directly found, and returns a list of paths where the directory searched has been found.